Banca Romana scandal: Government inspection

 Prime Minister Francesco Crispi and his Treasury Minister Giovanni Giolitti knew of the 1889 government inspection report, but feared that exposure might undermine public confidence and suppressed the report.
 In addition, they also wanted to avoid it becoming known that the Banca Romana, like other banks, had extended substantial loans to politicians (including themselves), often without interest.
 This was a common way for politicians to finance election expenses in return for favours.
-Over the next three years there was much talk of the need for a single note-issuing bank and for a reduction in the note circulation.
-But neither Crispi nor his successors, Antonio Di Rudinì and Luigi Luzzatti, had the courage to cope with the revelations and the political turmoil which any serious effort at banking reform was bound to trigger.